 Whilst these first steps towards health collaboration by Governments are promising, they are modest.
 All the while, there remain significant market access barriers to businesses being able to meet the level and type of international collaboration outlined at the conference.

 As Ayushman Bharat rapidly increases demand for pharmaceuticals, in order to augment supply, India will benefit from learning from international best practice in designing a new regulatory framework for drug pricing.
 This could ensure pharmaceutical availability sustainably matches affordability for Indian citizens, a case we made in UKIBC’s report, ‘Drug Pricing in India’.

-As it stands, the unintended consequences of India’s current drug pricing regime remain a significant barrier in moving towards the high-margin-low-volume to low-margin high-volume Dr Bhushan outlined.
+As it stands, the unintended consequences of India’s current drug pricing regime remain a significant barrier in moving from the high-margin-low-volume model to the low-margin high-volume one Dr Bhushan outlined.

 Likewise, harnessing the power of Big Data will be a central component in generating AI solutions critical to delivering last-mile delivery, tackling fraud and abuse, and improving the quality of services.

 There is currently in the pipeline however, overlapping legislation governing the transfer and processing of healthcare data.
 This presents the possibility of a complex sector-localisation matrix of regulation that is difficult to implement and enforce.
 As we outline in the UKIBC report ‘Data: The Foundation of Intelligent Economies’, clear, coherent, and intuitive personal data protection legislation that is sector-agnostic with sensible localisation requirements, will act as a major ease of doing business reform for the sector.

 To take large steps in delivering the type and shape of international collaboration India needs, addressing drug pricing and data governance barriers will go a long way.